Government of Chhattisgarh

 Like other states in India, the head of state of Chhattisgarh is the governor, appointed by the president of India on the advice of the central government.
-His or her post is largely ceremonial.
-The chief minister is the head of government and is vested with most of the executive powers.
+The post of governor is largely ceremonial.
+The chief minister is the elected head of government and is vested with most of the executive powers.
 Raipur is the capital of Chhattisgarh, and houses the Chhattisgarh Vidhan Sabha (Legislative Assembly) and the secretariat.
-The Chhattisgarh High Court, located Bilaspur, has jurisdiction over the whole state.
+The Chhattisgarh High Court, located in Bilaspur, has jurisdiction over the whole state.